 Look, I know it's tempting to reach out to your big sister, or your female friends when that girl's not responding to your texts or you just got dumped.
-But in general, if you listen to advice from women...you're going to have a hard time, I promise you, and in this video I'm going to explain exactly why.
+But in general, if you listen to advice from women... you're going to have a hard time.

-I gotta say women are in general are very nice!
+Women in general are very nice.
 Sometimes a little too nice!
 In fact, some women are so nice they have a hard time being not nice.

 That's why when she wants to introduce you to her friend that she says is a great match for you and you ask her if she's good looking she may say, "She's nice".
 Of course, you immediately know what that means.
 And to her girlfriends, she may say, "Stacy just isn't that pretty."